vegetarian student meals person cooking - vegetarian student recipes

 Below are 26 different quick vegetarian recipes and vegan recipes, that are suitable as uni lunch ideas, student dinner ideas, and even meals when you’re eating solo.

-Veggie breakfast
+Veggie and vegan breakfast recipes

 Carrot cake porridge